15 Best Things to Do in Vernon (CT)

 Aussakita Acres Farm

-A great idea for families with children aged ten and up, Aussakita Acres Farm is open by appointment from April to mid-November, offering farm tours and a all sorts of animal experiences.
+A great idea for families with children aged ten and up, Aussakita Acres Farm is open for events from April to mid-November.
+On these days there are farm tours and all sorts of animal experiences.

 A tour lasts for about 90 minutes and entails a visit to the farm’s paddocks to meet, feed and interact with goats, ponies, pigs and alpacas.